 When it comes to improving your community group, organisation or club, funding is always an important aspect that can help you to develop and improve.
 Whether you are looking for a few hundred pounds to replace kit or equipment or a few thousand pounds to support a new project or capital development then we can help to source the right funding for you.
 Our Funding Finder enables you to search over 150 different local, regional and national funding sources.

 Applying for funding can seem daunting and challenging however, we are here to help.
 We have produced a 'Top Tips for Funding' document to support you through your applications.

 Your club/organisation may already have some existing income and expenditure forecasts or well developed business plans.
 In unforeseen circumstances, such as these, these plans remain important but are unlikely to reflect the reality of the situation you are currently facing.
 It's important to undertake some emergency financial planning for your club/organisation as soon as you possibly can.
 You may wish to use the below guidance note, provided by Sport England Club Matters which has been designed to provide support with your organisation's emergency financial planning.

 Emergency Financial Planning Guidance Note (PDF, 824 Kb)

 Donations and Fundraising

-Fundraising can be a really useful and enjoyable way for sports and community clubs to generate required funding.
-Fundraising is a common language for most clubs, therefore; this section will collate relevant research that identify how to do it more effectively.
+Fundraising can be a really useful and enjoyable way for organisations to generate required funding.
+Fundraising is a common language for most organisations, therefore; this section will collate relevant research that identify how to do it more effectively.

-- Are you running out of fundraising ideas that will engage members of your club, as well as their friends and family members?
+- Are you running out of fundraising ideas that will engage supporters of your organisation, as well as their friends and family members?
 Here is an A-Z of 26 fundraising ideas.